viluon/gprc-le/README.md

   libraries)
   - modelling a node with the client/server model requires synchronisation on shared state, which is painful to manage
-  - you can call a gRPC method asynchronously while handling a gRPC request, but the async calls you make this way can't (easily) live past the point you send a response back, meaning message forwarding is awful.
-You can get around this with bidirectional streaming
-  - bidirectional streaming requires a lot of boilerplate and there's no straightforward API for it -- you have to mix features from `tonic`, `tokio`, `tokio-stream`, `async-stream`, and `futures`.
+  - bidirectional streaming requires a lot of boilerplate (not in terms of LOC, in terms of concepts that have to come together to enable it) and there's no straightforward API for it -- you have to mix features from `tonic`, `tokio`, `tokio-stream`, `async-stream`, and `futures`.
 Some of these crates have similar names for different things which can't be mixed up